Commentary to the Declaration on Human Rights Defenders: an essential guide to the right to defend human rights

 The Commentary to the Declaration on human rights defenders is a key document aimed at supporting those who stand for human rights by increasing understanding of the UN Declaration on human rights defenders and awareness on the dangers they face.

-From the rights to protection and freedom of opinion and expression, to the rights to communicate with international bodies and to access funding, the ‘Commentary’ analyses what these rights entail and what is needed to ensure their implementation.
+From the rights to protection and freedom of opinion and expression, to the rights to communicate with international bodies and to access funding, the Commentary analyses what these rights entail and what is needed to ensure their implementation.
 It also addresses the most common restrictions and violations faced by defenders, and provides recommendations to facilitate States' implementation of each right.
-This essential guide also offers a comprehensive reference document for journalists covering the situation of human rights defenders in their countries, their regions and the world.